How to eliminate over half of all design errors before they occur

 Since most errors in systems development originate in the requirements, and since the cost to fix errors increases in exponentially through successive phases of the project life cycle, it makes sense to try to catch requirements errors as early as possible – during the requirements definition phase of the project.

-Until recently, finding errors in natural language requirements specifications has been a labor-intensive proposition, relying primarily on the tedious “brute force” techniques of checklist review and peer review.
+Until recently, finding errors in natural language requirements specifications has been a labour-intensive proposition, relying primarily on the tedious “brute force” techniques of checklist review and peer review.

 But advances in computational and NLP approaches and the emergence of new NLP requirements analysis tools, like QVscribe, promise to streamline this process and allow domain experts to spend more of their valuable time and know-how on what’s really important.